cdklabs/construct-hub/docs/operator-runbook.md

 in S3 - which can help identify the correct previous version without necessarily having to download all of them for inspection.

-When the relevant version has been identified, it can be restored to be the current version by copying that version over the `catalog.json` key.
-This can be done using the following AWS CLI command (replace `<bucket-name>` with the relevant *package data bucket* name, and `<version-id>` with the S3 version ID you have selected):
+When the relevant version has been identified, it can be restored using the following AWS CLI command (replace `<bucket-name>` with the relevant *package data bucket* name, and `<version-id>` with the S3 version ID you have selected):